Xavi-Linux/Vizarre/README.md

 ```

 2. If your pipeline does not fit an **Excel-to-csv** transformation, you can easily adapt the pipeline to your needs by subclassing the BasePipeline in [pipelines.py](bin/vizproc/pipelines.py).
 Make sure the NAME attribute name is changed to the intended value for your pipeline when running the bash script.

+3. Make sure that your pipelines generate a json file for each table.
+They help infer the schemas for Bigquery tables.